kyoung/trek/PMO.md

 # Coordinate System
 ## Headings
 Counterclockwise, 0 - 1, the x axis marks 0, for simplicity of trig.
 The bearing system is [LONGITUDE] mark [LATITUDE].
-Latitudal movement is not yet implemented.
+Latitudinal movement is not yet implemented.

 # Tech debt and refactoring: TODO Before v.1.0 can be declared
 - [ ] Consolidated CSS